 Gil listed three major milestones that are expected:

 - The Mortgage for Northam Industrial Park will be paid off in March (report here).
 This will make the Park an even better source of revenue.
 Gil also pointed out that the Park is a significant source of jobs.

 - Venture 13 will be completed in 2018 (Progress report here).
 Gil listed the occupants including the Police on the second floor who gross $2M revenue per year with their Services business.

 - The Waterfront Study report will be released in the first quarter.
 The Mayor said that it’s important since “there is only one opportunity to get it right”.
 (A draft report was released in October but the feedback apparently sent them back to rewrite a good part of it).

 There was also what I would call a celebration of the Town’s celebration of Canada’s 150th birthday.
 The committee was co-chaired by Nicole Beatty and Peter Delanty who both spoke about the effort and thanked those who contributed.
 The events were recorded in photographs taken by the Northumberland Photography club – these were displayed in a slide show for all to see.
 It’s planned to put this on the Town’s web site in the near future.

 There was also a ceremonial final addition to the Time Capsule.
 A now redundant Mayoral chain of office was added.
 The time capsule will be sealed in a ceremony in the spring; it will go into a vault under the Floral Clock to be opened 50 years from now.

 The Concert Band of Cobourg supplied musical entertainment although with a smaller group than previously – I understand this was to keep them a bit quieter so people could chat.
 Refreshments were supplied to all attending – one highlight (for me anyway) was the Christmas fruit cake supplied by Weston Bakery.
-The photos below give an idea of the event.
 It seemed that despite the frigid weather, attendance was higher than usual.
+[Photos removed]